ABOUT MARYLAND NONPROFITS

 Is it a bike?
 Is it a car?
 It's a velomobile!
 Watch a video and read all about Greg and the Maryland Nonprofits velomobile in the Baltimore Sun here.

-Guest Blog by Rob Sheehan, Principal of Sheehan Nonprofit Consulting and Associate Member of Maryland Nonprofits
+Guest Blog by Emily C. Stumhofer, Staff Attorney, Nonprofit Risk Management Center, Member of Maryland Nonprofits

 Standards for Excellence